This post contains links that we may earn a small commission for at no cost to you read more

 However, if you were to walk at a brisk 3.5MPH, then 20-minutes should be enough to keep you in decent condition.

 The same is true with rowing.
 Most beginners find that they can’t do more than 10-15 minutes to start.
-If that is true with you, don’t worry about it.
+If that is true for you, don’t worry about it.
 Focus on your rowing form and try to keep your rowing movement at a steady pace.
+Side Note: Be sure to watch our easy training videos by our expert trainer Laura on correct rowing machine techniques for beginners.

 What Is a Good Distance for a Beginner Rower?